matthewjosephtaylor/easy_ipfs/README.md

 # Easy IPFS

-Shell script wrappers around IPFS docker container to make life a bit easier.
+Shell script wrappers around IPFS docker containers to make life a bit easier.

+Allows one to easily manage IPFS inside a docker container
+- Build different versions of IPFS
+- One command setup for a public swarm or private swarm
+- Easily manage IPFS configuration

 ## Downloading / Installing